youngandinnocent/youngandinnocent.github.io/README.md

-# youngandinnocent.github.io
+# Task manager

-Custom elements testing
+Custom elements and localStorage testing

+## Using

+Use the buttons to add and remove tasks